Ionising radiation safety standard

 People

-• a.
-Ensure safe use, storage, transport and disposal of isotopes and irradiating equipment.
+• Ensure safe use, storage, transport and disposal of isotopes and irradiating apparatus.
 They must meet the statutory requirements of the Radiation Safety Act, its associated Regulations and Codes of Practice promulgated by the Office of Radiation Safety.

-• b.
-Provide adequate supervision and instruction of staff and students using sources of ionising radiation.
+• Provide adequate supervision and instruction to staff and students using sources of ionising radiation.

-• d.
-Maintain accurate records of purchase, transfer, use and disposal of sources of ionising radiation, and ensure these records are available for inspection (by the Radiation Safety Officer (RSO) and the ORS).
+• Maintain accurate records of purchase, transfer, use and disposal of sources of ionising radiation, and ensure these records are available for inspection (by the Radiation Safety Officer (RSO) or Radiation Safety Advisor (RSA) and the ORS).
 These records must be retained for at least 10 years.

-• e.
-Report any incidents involving accidental exposure to the RSO.
-Any overexposure (as defined in ORS Codes of Practice) must be reported to the Director of the ORS within 24 hours.
+• Report any incidents involving accidental exposure to the RSO/RSA.
+Any overexposure (as defined in ORS Codes of Practice) must be reported by RSO to the Director of the ORS within 24 hours.
 License holders must inform the Head of Department at the same time.

-• f.
-Ensure that any exposure of female staff/students is kept well within the dose rates specified in the applicable ORS Code of Practice.
-In the case of declared pregnancy, the dose rates should not exceed 2 mSv during the entire pregnancy.
+• Ensure that any exposure of female staff/students is kept well within the dose rates specified in the Schedule 3, Radiation Safety Act 2016, dose limits for ionizing radiation.
+In the case of declared pregnancy, the dose rates should not exceed the limits prescribed.
 There is also an obligation to ensure that the risks associated with potential exposure to ionizing radiation and pregnancy are fully discussed.

 2. All staff and students using sources of ionising radiation, regardless of activity, will receive documented equipment-specific safety induction, prior to using these sources.

-4. Any use of ionising radiation on human subjects must have oversight of a user licensee who is in consultation with an appropriately qualified medical practitioner or an accredited medical physicist (if the user licensee is not a medical practitioner or medical physicist).
+3. Any use of ionising radiation on human subjects (medical exposure) must have oversight of a use licensee, must use in consultation with an appropriately qualified medical practitioner or an accredited medical physicist (if the use- licensee is not a medical practitioner or medical physicist).
 Any use of ionising radiation on human subjects must also have prior approval by a Human Ethics Committee.

 Equipment and Sources

-9. Purchase, transfer or disposal of any source of ionising radiation must not be undertaken without required internal University notifications to the RSO.
+8. Purchase, transfer or disposal of any source of ionising radiation must not be undertaken without required internal University notifications to the RSO/RSA.

-13. Adequate contamination-monitoring procedures must be established where unsealed and sealed radioisotopes are held and used.
+12. Adequate contamination-monitoring procedures must be established where unsealed and sealed radioisotopes are stored and used.

 Workplaces